-Few Americans will speak the local language.
+In many regions, Americans do not speak the local language.
 SCO personnel should not attempt to serve as an event interpreter.
 Not only is interpreting a particular skill that SCOs are not trained to do, but SCO personnel need to focus on the event.
-Likewise, if the senior military officer needs to participate in discussions, he/she should bring an extra person along to serve as a notetaker.
+Likewise, if the senior military officer needs to participate in discussions, they should bring an extra person along to serve as a note taker, preferably someone with the required language skills, as conversations through an interpreter can lead to misunderstandings.